Add App Client ID and Secret to core.yaml

 The following points should be noted:

-3. You must add an arbitrary shared secret (a strong and hard to guess string) that is also entered on the RADIUS client application you are be connecting to, so the RADIUS server and client “know” each other.
+- You must add an arbitrary shared secret (a strong and hard-to-guess string) that is also entered on the RADIUS client application you are connecting to, so the RADIUS server and client “know” each other.

-4. The authorize section is used to control who is actually allowed to attempt to login.
-This can be done using simple regex control of permitted email domains or LDAP for more detailed user verification (explained in more detail in the LDAP Configuration page).
+- The authorize section is used to control who is allowed to attempt to log in.
+This can be done using simple regex control of permitted email domains or LDAP for more detailed user verification (explained exhaustively in the LDAP Configuration page).
 In the above example, authorize: true means that anyone is permitted to attempt login.
 This could be used for testing purposes, to make sure all other configuration is set correctly.
-We suggest you to NOT use it in production and specify proper authorization rules as commented.
+We suggest you NOT use it in production and specify proper authorisation rules as commented.

 server[:port] shared_secret timeout (s)